 A point stressed in Kondo’s method is to ensure every item has its own special place as it makes it easy for you to locate things in the future.
 The same should be applied to your files.
 For files older than 12 months, pop them onto an external hard drive or a folder in your cloud-based storage.
 Chances are you aren’t likely to need them any time soon.

-However way you wish to categorize your them—whether by type or date modified—make sure they are organzed in a way that makes the most logical sense to you.
+Whichever way you wish to categorize them—whether by type or date modified—make sure they are organized in a way that makes the most logical sense to you.
 But remember, you can only start tidying your files once you’ve let go of the ones that no longer trigger any type of happiness.

 5. Get rid of apps you no longer use